melvio/habitica-quest-autostart/README.md

 habitica-quest-autostart - Automatically start habitica.com quests

-The code is intended to be used as a google app script.
+The code is intended to be used as a Google app script.
 The script in `Code.gs` has been heavily commented such that savvy developers can adapt it for their own purposes.